C. M. Kosemen

 Sophoazhdraco apterus; an intelligent species descended from flightless pterosaurs.

 Finally, Barosapiens titanis; a giant, herbivorous intelligent species descended from sauropod dinosaurs.
 Obviously, no being shown in this selection is a real creature, living or extinct.
+Instead, they are results of an exercise in speculative evolution.

 A confused Stegosaurus